hardingalexh/agent-of-the-king/README.md

 ```
 !blob [param] [quantity]
 ```
 Increments the various blob attributes and prints status.
-Valid params are `supplies`, `clues` and `damage`.
+Valid params are `countermeasures`, `clues` and `damage`.
 Quantity can be negative.
-For example, `!blob supplies 2` adds two supplies, `!blob clues -10` spends 10 clues.
+For example, `!blob countermeasures 2` adds two countermeasures, `!blob clues -10` spends 10 clues.

 ### Randomization and dice